 Heartland Hope Mission

 We are partnering with Heartland Hope Mission on our sixth Green Watts for Good project.
-Contributions made during our 2019 Giving Tuesday fundraising campaign, an annual event sponsored by SHARE Omaha, will be used to install a 4-kilowatt photovoltaic system on Heartland Hope Mission’s building at 2021 U Street.
+Individual contributions to our fund and donations made during our 2019 Giving Tuesday fundraising campaign, an annual event sponsored by SHARE Omaha, will be used to install a minimum 4-kilowatt photovoltaic system on Heartland Hope Mission’s building at 2021 U Street.
 Over the 25-or-more-years’ lifespan of the solar panels, the system will save the nonprofit approximately $18,000 on their electricity bills.

-The project will be completed on or before Earth Day, April 22, 2020, which will be the national organization’s 50th anniversary.
+Our target date for completing the project is on or before Earth Day, April 22, 2020, which will be the national organization’s 50th anniversary.
 Ken and Helen Deffenbacher are the Lead Coordinators for the Heartland Hope Mission project.

 Highlander Neighborhood Home – Our First Photovoltaic Project